Adam27X/DigitalCosmic/README.md

 ## Running the server

 The server takes in various options to customize the game.
 The only required option as of this writing is the number of players, passed via the `-n` or `--num_players` argument.
-So, to start a 4 player game you can do the following (Windows)
+So, to start a four player game you can do the following (Windows)

 `> .\digitalcosmic.exe -n 4`